 Disadvantages: The disadvantages of large format sublimation are the same as those of the desktop variants.
 You’re still limited to using white polyester or polymer-coated substrates.
 And flooding a sheet of white polyester with a full width print that makes it look like you’ve decorated a black shirt only uses more ink.
 And even at 27¢/sf, the ink cost of a large format sublimated print is two to three times higher than the toner cost of a laser transfer, and five times higher than screen print.
 But if you love the softness and quality of sublimation and want to make it bigger, faster and slightly more affordable, a large format system might suit you well.

-The star attraction for laser transfer in this price range is the new iColor 600.
-Like the iColor 500 we mentioned in the previous article, the iColor 600 uses a unique five toner setup comprised of CMYK plus Fluorescent White.
-The Fluorescent White toner serves as the under-base that allows your process color image to look correct on dark and colored apparel.
+The star attraction for laser transfer in this price range is the OKI Pro 8432WT.
+The 8432WT is a taboloid size LED laser printer that comes with a five toner setup comprised of CMYK plus White.
+The white toner serves as the under-base that allows your process color image to look correct on dark and colored apparel.
 The result is a full color photo quality image with opaque white and vivid color no matter the color or fabric of the garment.
-The addition of a Black toner cartridge gives iColor users the ability to print rich black on white apparel, an option not present in the similarly sized OKI PRO 920WT.
+The addition of black toner to the 8432WT enables decorators to print higher-contrast images on white apparel, and paper, an option not present in the smaller OKI 711WT.

-Disadvantages: Like its smaller sibling, the iColor 600 requires a swing away heat press for consistent transfers.
+Disadvantages: Like all laser transfer printers, the OKI Pro 8432WT requires a swing away heat press for consistent transfers.
 But it need not be a fancy one.
 A humble EnduraPRESS SA12 will do for starters.
-But for efficient production, you’ll want to invest in one of the more advanced models discussed above.
-And the two-step papers required for decorating darks require a little practice to achieve consistent results on the first step.
+But for efficient production, you’ll want to invest in one of the larger or more advanced models discussed above.
+And the two-step papers required for decorating dark garments require a little practice to achieve consistent results on the first step.
 But if you’re looking for a dark garment solution that produces screen print quality softness without the use of white ink and pre-treated shirts, a white toner laser printer may be the best fit.

 Print and Cut

 The entry level print and cut T-shirt printing packages are among the most flexible options due to their ability to work as standalone T-shirt printing systems or to enhance sublimation or laser transfer.
 Investing in a more advanced print & cut package only enhances that versatility by adding a myriad of profitable applications to your printing portfolio.
 The PrismJET VJ24 is an exciting blend of space efficiency and productivity.
 Its maximum 24″ print width is more than sufficient for custom apparel, but is small enough to be used in a standard office space.
 It uses a dual-CMYK ink delivery system for long print runs, but uses standard 220ml ink cartridges for better economy.
 And at print speeds of up to 435 sf/hour, it’s a champ at cranking out color.
-The MUTOH Eco Ultra ink prints to a wide variety of coated and un-coated substrates including most digitally printable heat transfer films on the market.
-And a print and cut package with a heat press can be yours for under $9,000.
+The enduraINK PRO eco-solvent ink prints to a wide variety of coated and un-coated substrates including most digitally printable heat transfer films on the market.
+And a print and cut package with an advanced vinyl cutter and a heat press can be yours for under $8,000.

-All of the various T-shirt printing methods we’ve discussed have strengths and weaknesses.
+Speaking of which, all the various T-shirt printing methods presented here have relative strengths and weaknesses.
 To help you sort out the pros and cons, we’ve devised a chart that compares all of these methods side by side.
 For each method, there are hard numbers like start-up cost and average operating costs.
 Each is also ranked on a scale of one to five for ease of use, versatility, durability and more.
 You’ll probably find that not one method fits all your needs perfectly.
 So you’ll need to prioritize what metric is most important for you.

 If you value versatility above economy, sublimation may be the wise choice.
 If decorating dark garments is a must, you may be better served with a laser transfer or print and cut process.
 And if versatility and ease of application are your priorities, a print & cut system may be your best bet.
 Click here to view or download the comparison chart.
 We hope you find it to be a useful decision-making tool.